The French Laundry Restaurant Review, Yountville

 A quick tour of the kitchen allowed us to see that the man himself, Thomas Keller, was overseeing the kitchen during our meal.
 The kitchen is immaculate and operates like a well oiled machine.
 The Mobile 5 Golden stars proudly hung on the wall.
 We could see by the live video feed of Per Se in New York City, that the East coasters were heading home.

-Our meal was located in their private dining room and saw a significant upgrade in service over our last visit.
+Our meal was once located in their private dining room and saw a significant upgrade in service over other visits.
 It’s pretty impressive seen a team of waiters serve and remove dishes in unison.
 Our headwaiter was far more friendly than our previous one.
 He helped frame each dish and provided some additional insight after seeing how serious we were about food.

 The sommelier was asked to pick several wines that ended up being perfect.